rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 After the components have been built, the installation binaries can be found in the binaries directory created by the build scripts.

-For components written in GO (Authentication and Authorization Service, Certificate Management Service, SGXAgent, Integration HUB, SGX Caching Service, SGX Quote Verfication Service, SGX Host Verification Service):
+For components written in GO (Authentication and Authorization Service, Certificate Management Service, SGXAgent, Integration HUB, Key Broker Service, SGX Caching Service, SGX Quote Verfication Service, SGX Host Verification Service):

 \<servicename\>/out/\<servicename\>.bin